prysmaticlabs/documentation/website/docs/prysm-usage/fee-recipient.md

 If you don't configure your Fee Recipient settings, the Fee Recipient address will default to the burn address (`0x000....0`).
 Be sure to specify a valid Ethereum wallet address (that you own) as the fee recipient.

-Please also make sure the address is yours when it is set, otherwise it will be sent to someone else's address.
 :::

 ## New Flags